urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 There are also some special control keys specific to Arvo.
 It's a good idea to learn these first so that you feel in, um, control.

-First, we'll quit out of an infinite loop with ^V:
+First, we'll quit out of an infinite loop with ^C:

     ~waclux-tomwyc/try=> :infinite

 When you hit return at the end of this line, Arvo will appear to hang.
 Do not be alarmed!
 This is not a bug - it means that we've started running our infinite loop before printing the next console prompt.
-Simply hit ^V, and you'll see
+Simply hit ^C, and you'll see

     ! intr